top of page

 An outdoor enthusiast, Tim enjoys running, cross-country skiing, and backcountry camping, whether in the Washington Cascades or Arizona San Francisco Peaks.

-Collaborative pianist Aimee Fincher is an experienced chamber musician, collaborator, and large ensemble pianist.
-She is comfortable performing styles ranging from Bach and Schubert to Frank Zappa, John Cage, George Antheil, and Jason Robert Brown.
-Dr. Fincher frequently performs as a member of the Huntsville Symphony Orchestra.
-Recent performances include premieres by William Price and Amir Zaheri in 2021, Credo in US by John Cage in 2020, and the Alabama premiere of Absolute Jest by John Adams in 2019.
-Prior to joining the faculty at Northern Arizona University, Dr. Fincher worked at Oakwood University and the University of Alabama in Huntsville and as the company manager at Huntsville Ballet.
+Dr. Aimee Fincher serves as Assistant Professor of Practice in collaborative piano at Northern Arizona University (NAU), where she performs with students and faculty, facilitates collaborative piano assignments, coaches chamber music, and co-teaches piano ensemble.
+An experienced chamber musician, collaborator, and large ensemble pianist, she is comfortable performing wide-ranging styles and genres.
+Recent orchestral performances include premieres by William Price and Amir Zaheri, Credo in US by John Cage, and the Alabama premiere of Absolute Jest by John Adams.
+Prior to her work at NAU, Aimee worked at Oakwood University and the University of Alabama in Huntsville.
 Together with her duo partner, violinist Hannah Leland, Dr. Fincher released Duo Odéon’s debut album, Specter, in 2018 on the Sono Luminus label.
 The album features premiere recordings of unpublished manuscripts by the composer George Antheil and the violinist Werner Gebauer.
 She can also be heard on Summit records’ album, Table for Three at Chez Janou, in collaboration with Arizona State University brass professor John Ericson and professor emeritus Douglas Yeo.
 Dr. Fincher earned her doctorate in collaborative piano at Arizona State University, and performance and pedagogy degrees from the University of Alabama and the University of South Carolina, where her professors included Andrew Campbell, Russell Ryan, and Scott Price.

 HLAF_web_4274 (1).jpg

-Jody Laura is in her third year as business manager for Master Chorale of Flagstaff.
+Jody McKay is in her fourth year working behind the scenes for Master Chorale of Flagstaff.
 Her background includes a BA and MA in music education from Montclair State University in New Jersey.
-After teaching both middle school band and then elementary vocal/general music in the public schools for 10 years, Jody opened Little Music Makers of Flagstaff.
+Jody is the director of Little Music Makers of Flagstaff after previously teaching middle school band and then elementary vocal/general music in public schools for 10 years.
 Jody is passionate about advocating for music education and bringing community together through music in ways that allow for life-long musicianship.
-She also maintains a private piano studio and enjoys playing French horn and piano.
-After growing up in Southern Arizona, Jody enjoys being back in Arizona!
+She also maintains a private piano studio, works with Flagstaff Symphony Orchestra's Lullaby Project, and enjoys playing French horn and piano.

 bottom of page